tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

 the client SHOULD suppress queries for Companion DoH Servers against this resolver for the TTL of the negative or invalid response and continue to use the original Direct Resolver.

-The following example shows a record containing a Companion DoH URI, as returned by a query for the HTTPS variant of the SVCB record type for "dns://resolver.arpa":
+The following example shows a record containing a Companion DoH URI, as returned by a query for an SVCB record for "dns://resolver.arpa":

 ~~~
-   _dns.resolver.arpa  7200  IN HTTPS 1 doh.example.net (
+   _dns.resolver.arpa  7200  IN SVCB 1 doh.example.net (
                         ipv4hint=x.y.z.w
                         dohuri=https://doh.example.net/dns-query )
 ~~~